Melasma Laser Treatment

 Indeed, it can!
 It can progress to become bigger patches on the face.

-Here are some general lifestyle tips on how to care for your Melasma
+Tips on how to care for Melasma

 - Use sunscreen.
 It’s important to apply broad spectrum sunscreen (min SPF30) everyday.